benbensenton/to-do/README.txt

            * flat file hdf5 for ticker and company data later sqlight/postgres/mysql

- - asyncio script for minute and daily data needed for bulk download

 - read .json flatten into dataframe, pickle dump it with timestamp filename  ✓ done
   - db or flatfile? whats the use case?
     -